amitibo/python-seminar-2018/README.md

 ## Presentation Mode

-To display in presentation mode, following the instructions to install and activate the [RISE](https://github.com/damianavila/RISE) extension.
+To display in presentation mode, follow the instructions to install and activate the [RISE](https://github.com/damianavila/RISE) extension.

 License
 ----